 Therefore, it is very important that you pay attention to which of our Lorella water places are safe for swimming and that you DO NOT enter water that you are unsure of or have not been told are safe.

-The water at the main Homestead campground is pumped from the head of a beautiful hot water spring.
-This water is very good for drinking and we also provide taps around the campground that are fine to use to fill in your water tanks.
-If doubtful, we suggest you boil the water for your own peace of mind.
+The water at the main Homestead campground is pumped from the head of a beautiful hot water spring as well as from an underground bore.
+This water can be boiled for drinking and we also provide taps around the campground that are fine to use to fill your water tanks.

 Note: Please be considerate with your water consumption and help us preserve our water supply.
 Do not use any soap or chemicals in any of our water ways.
-Between the months of August and November, car washing is not permitted on the campground.
-Please wash your car at creek crossings – water only, no chemicals allowed.
+Car washing is not permitted on the campground.
+Please feel free to use the hoses provided around the homestead to quickly rinse your car or caravan – please try to be on the grass instead of dirt.
+Between the months of August and September, car washing is not permitted on the campground.
+Please wash your car at creek crossings – water only, no chemicals allowed Absolutely NO chemicals allowed.